notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 github: https://github.com/notiz-dev/nestjs-mailer
 ---

-You most likely need to send emails from your backend to your users.
-For user confirmation, inform of new features or maintenances, newsletter or engaging otherwise with your users.

-This posts gets you up and running with everything you need to know about sending emails using [nest-modules/mailer](https://github.com/nest-modules/mailer) with your [NestJS](https://github.com/nestjs/nest) backend. 👇
+This post gets you up and running with everything you need to know about sending Emails using [nest-modules/mailer](https://github.com/nest-modules/mailer) with your [NestJS](https://github.com/nestjs/nest) backend. 👇

 📧 Sending emails using [Nodemailer](https://nodemailer.com/about/)
 🧩 Creating email templates with [handlebars](https://handlebarsjs.com/) (alternatives: pug or ejs)
-⚙️ Configure smtp via `.env` files
+⚙️ Configure smtp via `.env` file

 ## Install Dependencies